-Los Angeles is known for its busy traffic.
+California has many popular cities that often experience heavy traffic, especially in Los Angeles.
 According to the 2013 census, over 471,000 people commute to Los Angeles each day for work.
 With several aggressive drivers occupying the streets, they leave little to no room for the ever-growing cyclist community.

 Even if a bicyclist is following the rules of the road, they are still at risk of getting into a fatal bicycle accident.
 This may tempt you to take your two wheeler onto safer paths, such as the sidewalk.
 However, would that be legal?
 What about a bike on bike collision or a pedestrian accident?